 Large corporations’ brand value may have an impact on local retail sales.

-Small businesses would be devastated when startups like Zomato and Swiggy obtain additional investment to develop their business processes.
+Small Companies would be devastated when startups like Zomato and Swiggy obtain additional investment to develop their business processes.

 This platform may also have a significant impact on these loss-making firms that have received capital and created expansion plans.